Court Documents Reveal Details In Alleged Deadly Abuse Of 10-Year-Old Ayden Wolfe In Harlem

 Ayden’s alleged killer is his mother’s 34-year-old boyfriend Ryan Cato.

-Police were called to their Harlem apartment Saturday afternoon.
+Police were called to their Harlem apartment where they all lived Saturday afternoon.
 The medical examiner ruled Ayden died from battered child syndrome.

 Web Extra: Read The Complaint (.pdf)